Endless33/vrp-canonical-spec/README.md

 - Duplicate inputs must not produce duplicate state transitions
 - Correctness is enforced at the commit layer
 - Replay is not treated as recovery
+- Authority is epoch-bound
+- Epochs are monotonic
+- Convergence must be deterministic

 ---